albertotrunk/depth2video/README.md

 # depth2video
 stable diffusion

-work in progress
+work in progress, any help is welcome

 from a video or frames
-stable diffussion
+to stable diffussion

 https://user-images.githubusercontent.com/8300565/206936399-264b0cf8-62f1-499e-b7b0-4b8a520d3db6.mp4